Description of Spaces

 CJL Dining Hall (Room 105) – Managed and staffed by Princeton University Campus Dining, the kosher dining hall is open for breakfast, lunch and dinner throughout the academic year.
-All meal plans are accepted and students, faculty and staff may swipe-in for a meal.
 The dining hall has an adjoining private dining room (Room 105A).
 The dining hall servery is accessed via the center hallway.

 Wilf Hall (Room 100) - The auditorium on the main level of the CJL closest to the front door, also known as the Main Hall.

-Mandelbaum Lounge (Room 104) – This room is found on the main level and primarily serves as a place to relax and hang out, meet friends, study, read a magazine, and play games.
+Mandelbaum Lounge (Room 104) – The lounge is centrally located on the main level and primarily serves as a place to relax and hang out, meet friends, study, read a magazine, and play games.
 CJL Student Board study breaks are typically held here.

 Terrace – The outdoor terrace is accessed either from the main level, just off the lounge, or from a set of steps leading from the Ivy Lane side of the building.
-The terrace has tables and chairs where students may have their lunch or study.
+The terrace offers patio tables and chairs where students may have lunch or study.

 Elevator – One elevator serves the building's three floors.
 On the main level, it is found in the front corridor next the lounge.

-Feinberg Hall (Room 1) – This multipurpose auditorium is downstairs on the lower level.
+Feinberg Hall (Room 1) – A multipurpose auditorium downstairs on the lower level.
 A variety of events, including Shabbat services, classes and play rehearsals.

-Beit Midrash (Room 2) – Found across the hallway from the computer cluster is the Beit Midrash, a study hall (literally a "House of Interpretation" or "House of Learning" in Hebrew).
+Beit Midrash (Room 2) – The Beit Midrash, a study library (literally a "House of Interpretation" or "House of Learning" in Hebrew).
 This room contains many Hebrew texts and often hosts classes offered by the CJL.

-Restrooms – Found opposite the TV Room on the lower level.
+Restrooms – opposite the TV Room on the lower level.